-Directors and Executive Officers shall immediately notify their immediate supervisor (if applicable), Human Resources, and the Ethics Officer or Audit Committee in the event of a change in personal circumstances, including any appointments, arrests, indictments, convictions, bankruptcy filings, lawsuits, verdicts, judgments or regulatory proceedings which they personally or any of their related business or family interests may be involved that may adversely affect their ability to hold a position at the Company.
+Directors and Executive Officers shall immediately notify their immediate supervisor, Human Resources, and the Ethics Officer or Audit Committee in the event of a change in personal circumstances, including any appointments, arrests, indictments, convictions, bankruptcy filings, law suits, verdicts, judgments or regulatory proceedings which they personally or any of their related business or family interests may be involved which may adversely affect their ability to hold a position at the Company.

-The Ethics Office will periodically solicit at least annually updates to the Financial Interest List from Directors, Executive Officers and Principal Shareholders.
+The Ethics Office will solicit at least quarterly, updates to the Financial Interest List from Directors, Executive Officer and Principal Shareholders.